Investing in Smart Development

 Matt Look, Anoka County Commissioner, and former Ramsey City Councilmember has worked to ensure the success of the Northstar Commuter Rail service in Anoka County.
 As chairman of the regional rail authority Mr. Look has been instrumental in securing funding for the Ramsey Station.
 “The key to ensuring a successful rail system is in maximizing the segments that exist today.
 To that end, the new Ramsey Station at The COR will add over 200 riders daily to the existing Northstar line, and encourage sensible development around the new station furthering the growth of the line”.

-Ramsey Station at The COR broke ground in the spring of 2012 and is expected to open in November 2012.
+Ramsey Station at The COR broke ground in the spring of 2012 and opened in November 2012.